 This theme is the basis of an ongoing suite of images, both photographic and in paint, created under the same title.
 It will form the foundation of a second photo book, that explores moments and memories, landscape and culture.

-The first book TUSSOCK, published by Bateman Books is due to be released in October.
+The first book TUSSOCK, published by Bateman Books was released November 2021.